silvermistshadow/address-book/readme.md

 1: Stores contacts in an address book object.
 (Done)
 2: Displays this when clicked.
 (Done)
 3: Physical and email addresses (Done)
-4: Multiple addresses (not started)
+4: Multiple addresses (in progress)
+  Record multiple addresses, let user select what type it is remove additional fields when form is submitted (presumably also allow user to add fields?)

 ## Setup/Installation Requirements